tlvaldepena/vectorsurv.org/_docs/tools/risk_surface_methodology.md

 ### Arthropod Abundance Anomaly

 The **Arthropod Abundance Anomaly** component of the risk assessment is derived separately for the two primary WNV vectors, *Cx tarsalis* and the *Cx pipiens* complex, and for four trap types, New Jersey light traps, CO<sub>2</sub>-baited traps, gravid traps, and resting box traps.
 For each species and trap type, the total number collected within a pixel is summed and compared to the 5-year average total for the same period.
 This 5-year average is calculated if the site has at least 2 nonconsecutive years of data in the previous 5 years for the corresponding surveillance week.
-The pixel's anomaly value is then interpolated using an inverse-distance weighting process to the pixels that are fully or partially within an 8 km zone of the initial pixel.
+The pixel's anomaly value is then interpolated using an inverse-distance weighting process to the pixels that are fully or partially within an 8 km zone of the initial pixel, as long as the pixels centroid point is within the 8 km zone.
 This results in four surfaces for each species, one surface per trap type.
 For each final pixel, the set of four corresponding pixels are examined and the value that is closest to the original pixel is chosen to create the final surface for each species.
 In the case of a tie, the larger abundance anomaly is chosen.

 The *Assessment Values* are assigned for the following benchmarks: